-- and may necessitate an unequal distribution of resources and services based on the needs of each student. - 19.
-"Ethnic Group" means a group whose members identify with each other based on certain criteria, including a common history, ancestry or culture, religion, nationality, social or geographic origin, skin color, language, and experiences of discrimination and social exclusion, persecution, or other inhuman treatment. - 20.
-"Ethnic Studies" means interdisciplinary, age appropriate and grade-appropriate curricula and programs dedicated to the historical and contemporary study of race, ethnicity, and indigenous peoples (including the Indigenous People of Vermont).
-This requires a critical examination of the experiences and perspectives of racial and ethnic groups and indigenous peoples that have suffered systemic oppression, marginalization, discrimination, persecution, and genocide within and outside the United States.
-"Ethnic Studies" may involve a critical examination of these experiences and perspectives through the lens of the characteristics of social identity groups. - 21.
-"Ethnicity" means a concept that embodies a wide range of criteria used to identify ethnic groups, such as a common history, ancestry or culture, national, social or geographic origin, skin color, languages, religions, tribe or indigenous people (including the Indigenous Peoples of Vermont), or various combinations of these characteristics. - 22.
-"Evidence-based" means practices and activities that are consistent with research on how students communicate, behave, learn, and thrive in ways that are developmentally and socially appropriate and have positive and lasting effects on their education and personal growth. - 23.
-"Inclusive" or "Inclusion" means school-based curricula, programs, activities, resources, and policies that ensure that academic learning, co-curricular and social offerings, and all other aspects of school life are based on the values of equality, equity, social and cultural diversity, freedom and dignity, so that all students are valued as unique individuals and can achieve their full academic and social potential. - 24.
-"Intercultural Competency" describes practices and actions to pursue deep understanding, mutual respect, and willingness to learn about the cultures of all people, especially those who have been marginalized, silenced, and/or undervalued. - 25.
-"Interdisciplinary" means examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and to synthesize diverse perspectives and narratives, including those from their lived experiences, into a coherent understanding or analysis. - 26.
-"Language" means systems of conventional and unconventional spoken, visual-manual, technological, and written symbols, which human beings use personally and as members of social and cultural groups to express themselves; shape identity; acquire knowledge, mediate
+17. "Ethnic Group" means a group whose members identify with each other based on certain criteria, including a common history, ancestry or culture, religion, national, social or geographic origin, skin color, language, and experiences of discrimination and social exclusion, or other inhuman treatment.

+18, "Ethnic Studies" means interdisciplinary, age appropriate and grade-appropriate curricula and programs dedicated to the historical and contemporary study of race, ethnicity, and Indigenous Peoples (including the Indigenous People of Vermont, the Abenaki, Mahican, Pennacook, Pocomtuc, and others).

+19, "Ethnicity" means a concept that embodies a wide range of criteria used to identify ethnic groups, such as a common history, ancestry or culture, national, social or geographic origin, skin color, languages, religions, tribe or Indigenous People (including the Indigenous Peoples of Vermont, the Abenaki, Mahican, Pennacook, Pocomtuc and others), or various combinations of these characteristics.

+20 "Inclusive" or "Inclusion" means school-based curricula, programs, activities, resources, and policies that ensure that academic learning, co-curricular and social offerings, and all other aspects of school life are based on the values of equality, equity, social and cultural diversity, freedom and dignity, so that all students are valued as unique individuals and can achieve their full academic and social potential.

+- 21, "Interdisciplinary" means the practice of examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and to synthesize alternative perspectives and narratives, including those from their lived experiences, into a coherent understanding or analysis. - 22.
+"Language" means systems of conventional and unconventional spoken, visual-manual, technological, and written symbols which human beings use personally and as members of social and cultural groups to express themselves, to shape identity, to acquire knowledge, to mediate power, to play, create, and imagine, to build and sustain familial, social, and cultural bonds, and to express a wide range of personal needs, aspirations, and emotions.

+Commented [A2]: Change made by consensus @ 8/25/22 EQS Subcommittee meeting.
+Language affirmed in discussion at 9/1/2022 meeting (see minutes).

+Commented [A3]: Recommendation by Act 1 Working Group dated 9/1/22 recommends dropping word "critical" here

+Decision by Subcommittee on its recommendation is PENDING.

+Deleted: with

+Deleted: focus

+Deleted: on Formatted: Highlight

+Formatted: Highlight

+Deleted: and

+Commented [A4]: Changes proposed by the Act 1 Working Group (8/19/22) and accepted by the EQS Subcommittee @ 8/25/22 meeting.
+Language affirmed in discussion at 9/1/22 meeting (see minutes).

+Deleted: not only

+Deleted: race, ethnicity, and Indigenous People's history and cultures, but of sex, sexual orientation, gender identification, disability, and class.

+Deleted:

+Deleted: o